Toxicity: Etymology

+In Ancient Greek medical literature, the adjective τοξικόν (meaning "toxic") was used to describe substances which had the ability of "causing death or serious debilitation or exhibiting symptoms of infection."
+The word draws its origins from the Greek noun τόξον toxon (meaning "arc"), in reference to the use of bows and poisoned arrows as weapons.

+History

+Humans have a deeply rooted history of not only being aware of toxicity, but also taking advantage of it as a tool.
+Archaeologists studying bone arrows from caves of Southern Africa have noted the likelihood that some aging 72,000 to 80,000 years old were dipped in specially prepared poisons to increase their lethality.
+Although scientific instrumentation limitations make it difficult to prove concretely, archaeologists hypothesize the practice of making poison arrows was widespread in cultures as early as the Paleolithic era.
+The San people of Southern Africa have managed to preserved this practice into the modern era, with the knowledge base to form complex mixtures from poisonous beetles and plant derived extracts, yielding an arrow-tip product with a shelf life beyond several months to a year.

 Types

-There are generally five types of toxicities; chemical, biological, physical, radioactive and behavioural.
+There are generally five types of toxicities: chemical, biological, physical, radioactive and behavioural.

 Disease-causing microorganisms and parasites are toxic in a broad sense but are generally called pathogens rather than toxicants.
 The biological toxicity of pathogens can be difficult to measure because the threshold dose may be a single organism.
 Theoretically one virus, bacterium or worm can reproduce to cause a serious infection.
 If a host has an intact immune system, the inherent toxicity of the organism is balanced by the host's response; the effective toxicity is then a combination.
 In some cases, e.g. cholera toxin, the disease is chiefly caused by a nonliving substance secreted by the organism, rather than the organism itself.
 Such nonliving biological toxicants are generally called toxins if produced by a microorganism, plant, or fungus, and venoms if produced by an animal.

 Physical toxicants are substances that, due to their physical nature, interfere with biological processes.
 Examples include coal dust, asbestos fibres or finely divided silicon dioxide, all of which can ultimately be fatal if inhaled.
 Corrosive chemicals possess physical toxicity because they destroy tissues, but are not directly poisonous unless they interfere directly with biological activity.
 Water can act as a physical toxicant if taken in extremely high doses because the concentration of vital ions decreases dramatically with too much water in the body.
 Asphyxiant gases can be considered physical toxicants because they act by displacing oxygen in the environment but they are inert, not chemically toxic gases.

 Radiation can have a toxic effect on organisms.

 Behavioral toxicity refers to the undesirable effects of essentially therapeutic levels of medication clinically indicated for a given disorder (DiMascio, Soltys and Shader, 1970).
 These undesirable effects include anticholinergic effects, alpha-adrenergic blockade, and dopaminergic effects, among others.